-Ficaria verna Huds, syn.
-Ranunculus ficaria is the most common species, dwelling in a wide variety of habitats from shady places to open fields.
+Ficaria verna Huds is a common species, dwelling in a wide variety of habitats from shady places to open fields.
+In 2025 both World Flora Online and Plants of the World Online list it as a synonym of Ranunculus ficaria L., but most searches list it under this name.
+Plants of the World Online lists the native range of this species as Canary Islands, Europe to the Mediterranean and Kazakhstan.
+We will list it both places until there is a clearer consensus.
 Originating from Europe, it has become invasive in large parts of North America, partly because of its small, brittle cluster of tubers, each of which may form a new plant, allowing them to spread rapidly through insufficiently cleaned agricultural tools.

 The plants appear in early spring, flower quickly and go dormant by the end of May, so they can be useful as an early ground cover around plants which are later to emerge.
-There is quite a variation in appearence partly due to the fact that there are diploid and tetraploid forms around.
+Height range: 10-30 cm.
+There is quite a variation in appearance partly due to the fact that there are diploid and tetraploid forms around.
 Some report the usage of Ficaria verna as food, though it is like most Ranunculaceae poisonous when fresh.
 The toxins are destroyed both by cooking or drying.

 Ficaria verna 'Brazen Hussy' is a cultivar with dark brown to black leaves and shiny bright yellow satiny flowers.
 Some pbs list members say it can be a bit of a thug spreading over time and others have trouble keeping it going.
 If moved, a few tubers are often inadvertently left behind to keep the patch going.
 It is dormant for part of the year.
 Photos taken by Mary Sue Ittner in a Portland, Oregon garden.